IsaacSchemm/Pandacap/README.md

     1. Assign the following environment variables to both the web app and the function app:
         * `ActivityPubUsername`: the username part of the ActivityPub handle (before the `@www.example.com` portion).
         * `ApplicationHostname`: the web app's hostname (e.g. `www.example.com`).
-        * `ConstellationHost`: the hostname of a [Constellation](https://constellation.microcosm.blue) instance.
-Used for looking up interactions with your posts that are bridged to Bluesky via Bridgy Fed.
         * `CosmosDBAccountEndpoint`: the URL of the Cosmos DB server created above (e.g. https://www.example.net:443/).
         * `CosmosDBAccountKey` (optional): if you are using key-based authentication, the key goes here.
         * `KeyVaultHostname`: The hostname to the key vault created above.